-Once you have set up your myNortheastern account you can go ahead and register for classes.
-Please make sure you pick the section that is at your location (Boston, Charlotte, San Francisco, Silicon Valley, Seattle).
+Once you have set up your myNortheastern account you can go ahead and register for classes beginning on May 8.
+Please make sure you pick the section that is at your location (Boston, San Francisco, Silicon Valley, Seattle).
 Please follow the registration step by step laid out here.

 Classes begin on Wednesday, September 4.
 You can find the full academic calendar for the University here.